Cold, snow, ice – winter driving with hazardous roads can be a challenge. Be sure your car is ready to meet the conditions.

-If you have to travel in bad conditions
+If you have to travel in adverse conditions

-- Tell someone where you are going and the time you expect to arrive.
-This will allow them to raise the alarm if you do not arrive.
+- Tell someone where you are going, and the time you expect to get there, this will allow them to raise the alarm if you do not arrive.

 - Plan alternative routes in case your main choice(s) become impassable.